hpc-carpentry/hpc-carpentry.github.io/_posts/2019/01/2019-01-14-new-trainer-trainees.md

 If you missed the short window for this application, never fear -- we do plan to run another starting around September 2019!
 Contact
 Karen Word ([krword@carpentries.org](mailto:krword@carpentries.org)) if you would like to be notified when applications open.

-Our Trainers are key to the continuing growth and success of the Carpentries.
-They teach our Instructor Training curriculum, which then brings new Instructors into the Carpentries community.
+Our Trainers are key to the continuing growth and success of The Carpentries.
+They teach our Instructor Training curriculum, which then brings new Instructors into The Carpentries community.
 This role is open to current Instructors and other qualified community members, for example, people with a formal background in education.
 Selection is also guided by strategic growth priorities, as on-site Trainers offer an important boost to local community development.